 With nature serving as his muse, self-taught artist Jeff Sellers has found his passion for creating representational metal art depicting nature in all its beauty.
 Jeff resides in the great state of Texas, where he has turned a hobby into a thriving outlet for his creativity.
-Jeff’s sculptures effectively convey his love of the outdoors and experience in nature with his viewers.
+Jeff’s sculptures effectively convey his love of the outdoors and experiences in nature with his viewers.

 Jeff, thank you so much for sharing all of your thoughtful responses with us.
 You have given the readers an opportunity to glimpse into the mind of a person who truly enjoys what they do.
 My personal favorites are your remarkable hummingbird pieces.
 I can’t wait to see more exceptionally creative work from you in the future.